-Regardless of how overpriced some of these materials are I would encourage anybody who is serious about getting an awesome GMAT score to work through all of this stuff.
-For GMAT tutoring you will need all of these materials.
+Regardless of how overpriced some of these materials are I would encourage anybody who is serious about getting an awesome GMAT score to work through a chunk of these official GMAT questions.

 Exam Pack 1: Two more official GMAT practice tests!
 These are a must have.
 Stellar practice for the end of your preparation.
 Here are some recommendations on how to use your GMAT practice tests and a review of the Exam Pack.
 Also - use a simulated GMAT pad for all practice tests.
 Better to practice as you will take the test.